windperson/OData4ObjC/Readme.md

 Do you need help using the project, or do you want to request a feature or bug fix?

 * To get some help: use the [Discussions tool on our CodePlex project page](http://odataobjc.codeplex.com/discussions).

-* To request a feature or report a bug: use the [issue tracker](https://github.com/OData/OData4ObjC/issues) on gitHub.
+I monitor this forum.

 Contributing
 ============

 Fork and go.
-To contribute back, send us a pull request.
-Check out our [milestones](https://github.com/OData/OData4ObjC/issues/milestones) to see the areas where we are actively seeking help.
+To contribute back, send me a pull request.

 Directory Structure
 ====================